letorbi/inotifyrecursive/README.md

-# Inotify_recursive - Recursive inotify watches for Python
+# Inotify-Recursive - Recursive inotify watches for Python

-TODO
+More info will follow soon.

 ----